merenlab/merenlab.org/_includes/_mentorship_data.md

 ![]({{images}}/mentor_asking_feedback_03-1.png)<!-- -->

-It is indeed extremely difficult to establish a causative relationship here.
+It is indeed extremely difficult to establish or test any hypothesis here, and it is not the purpose of this blog post.
 But when it comes to asking for feedback, it seems women do it slightly more than men, Assistant Professors do it slightly more than Professors, and mentors who are considered to be ‘good’ by their colleagues (according to mentees) do it more than those who are not particularly considered good by their colleagues:

 ![]({{images}}/mentor_x_asking_feedback-1.png)<!-- -->